biado/PhotoCube/PhotoCube/README.md

 ### Step 2: Enter the path to the LSC Dataset on your computer:
 **Note: This step is needed only if you are generating SQL script to insert the data to the database (i.e. running Step 5-1).
 You can skip this part unless you change the data mapping.**

-Please create an *App.Config* file under *Server\ObjectCubeServer* and specify the path to the LSC dataset and other required files on your computer.
+Please create a file named *App.Config* under *Server\ObjectCubeServer* and specify the path to the LSC dataset and other required files on your computer.
 These file paths are needed to run *ConsoleAppForInteractingWithDatabase/DatasetInsertSQLGenerator.cs*.
 The content of the file is something like below, where you replace the `value`s to your own paths.

 ```
 <?xml version="1.0" encoding="utf-8"?>